Students getting ready for the upcoming semester are asking important questions about information technology at UVM.

 Is there wireless networking?

-UVM's wireless (Wi-Fi) network covers key areas such as Bailey-Howe Library, the Waterman Cafe, residence hall lounges, some classrooms, and throughout the Davis student center.
+UVM's wireless (Wi-Fi) network covers most of campus, including all residence halls and most buildings.
+Key areas include the Bailey-Howe Library, the Waterman Cafe, some classrooms, and throughout the Davis Student Center.
 For families and visitors, you can create guest wireless accounts.
 For details, see: www.uvm.edu/it/wireless/

 I get space on UVM's server to store my academic work and other files, don't I?
 How much space can I consume?